newrelic/demo-deployer/documentation/user_config/newrelic.md

 The deployer uses your Personal API key to make requests to New Relic's APIs on behalf of your account.
 Read the [official New Relic documentation](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#personal-api-key) to learn how to obtain a Personal API key.

-### nrAdminApiKey (optional)

-The deployer uses your Admin API key to make requests to certain New Relic APIs on behalf of your account.
-This is typically an **optional** element.
-Read the [official New Relic documentation](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#admin) to learn how to obtain an Admin API key.

-### insightsInsertApiKey (optional)
+### insightsInsertApiKey

 The deployer uses your Insert API key to manage logs in New Relic.
-This is typically an **optional** element.
 Read the [official New Relic documentation](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#event-insert-key) to learn how to obtain an Insert API key.

 ### accountId

 The deployer requires your New Relic account ID to make changes to your account.
 Read the [official New Relic documentation](https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/account-id) to learn how to obtain your account ID.

-### accountRootId (optional)
+### accountRootId

 The deployer uses your account's root ID for handling agent data coming from AWS Lambda.
-This is typically an **optional** element.
 To find your root Id:

 1. Log in to New Relic
 2. Expand the username drop down in the top right corner, and click on `Account settings`